tempus-app/tempus/docs/backend/Auth.md

 As we essentially have one services providers, the Onboarding app, using SSO and JWT's will ensure easier communications and consistency.

-To implement the authentication and authorization, best approach is using `Passport` library due to its extensive support and strategies. `Passport` has `Guards` which allow the handling of role-based access.
+To implement the authentication and authorization, the best approach is using `Passport` library due to its extensive support and strategies. `Passport` has `Guards` which allow the handling of role-based access.

 For strategies, will need to implement `local` and `JWT` strategies.
 These strategies are different authentication methods. `local` is username/password (but can be configured to take email instead). `JWT` is for JWTs.